Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 Starting at 1st level, after you cast a spell of 1st level or higher, you can use your bonus action to cast the [[Fling]] cantrip.

 # Animate Object
-Starting at 6th level, you can use your action to animate one tiny or small object for 1 minute or until you lose concentration, as per the [[Animate Objects]] spell.
+Starting at 6th level, you can use your action to animate one Large or smaller object for 1 minute or until you lose concentration, as per the [[Animate Objects]] spell.

 Once you use this feature, you can't use it again until you finish a long rest or expend 2 sorcery points to do so.